Italian Radio Stations List for Radio.py

 Previously, Henrikan compiled a .radiopy file containing some 58 Swedish radio stations.

-If your a radio.py reader and you’ve compiles a .radiopy file you would like to share, send a link along with short description and I’ll gladly publish it.
+If you’re a radio.py reader and you’ve compiled a .radiopy file you would like to share, send a link along with a short description and I’ll gladly publish it.

 radio.py Station List Patch

-Some of the stations in radio.py-0.5 changed the URLs or their streams.
-The patch updates the stream URLs of three stations: Galgalatz, Galatz and Radius.
+Some of the stations in radio.py-0.5 changed their URLs or streams.
+The patch updates the stream URLs of three stations: Galgalatz, Galatz, and Radius.

 To apply the patch and update radio.py, open a terminal and cd to the directory where you installed it.
-Type the following commands in the terminal (If you installed as root, you’ll need to run the commands as root too).
+Type the following commands in the terminal (if you installed it as root, you’ll need to run the commands as root too).

 $ wget "http://www.guyrutenberg.com/wp-content/uploads/2008/11/radio.py.patch"